Leica Oskar Barnack Award 2024

 11.10.24 - 09.02.25 Ernst-Leitz-Museum

-The LOBA is one of the most prestigious and highly endowed awards in the field of photography.
-The winner of the LOBA main category receives 40,000 euros and Leica camera equipment valued at 10,000 euros.
-The winner of the Newcomer Award receives 10,000 euros and a Leica Q3.
+The LOBA is amongst the most highly endowed and prestigious awards in the field of photography: the winner of the LOBA receives 40,000 euros and Leica camera equipment valued at 10,000 euros, while the winner of the Newcomer Award receives 10,000 euros and a Leica Q3.

 Shortlist Überblick